nixworks/public/news/2014/12/18/index.md

 ##### Death of Jennifer Laude
 ### [The United States refuses to extradite a United States Marine to the Philippines where he is charged with murder. ](/news/2014/12/18/the-united-states-refuses-to-extradite-a-united-states-marine-to-the-philippines-where-he-is-charged-with-murder.md)
-_Context: murder, American, Philippines, U.S. Marine, Death of Jennifer Laude_
+_Context: murder, Death of Jennifer Laude, U.S. Marine, Philippines, U.S._

 ##### Death Penalty Information Center
 ### [The Death Penalty Information Center states that thirty-five people have been executed in the United States in 2014, marking it the fewest number within two decades. ](/news/2014/12/18/the-death-penalty-information-center-states-that-thirty-five-people-have-been-executed-in-the-united-states-in-2014-marking-it-the-fewest-n.md)
-_Context: executed in the United States, Death Penalty Information Center_
+_Context: Death Penalty Information Center, executed in the United States_

 ##### US District Court for South Carolina
 ### [The US District Court for South Carolina posthumously vacates the conviction of George Stinney, Jr. seventy years after his execution. ](/news/2014/12/18/the-us-district-court-for-south-carolina-posthumously-vacates-the-conviction-of-george-stinney-jr-seventy-years-after-his-execution.md)
-_Context: US District Court for South Carolina, George Stinney, Jr._
+_Context: George Stinney, Jr., US District Court for South Carolina_

 ##### Spanish politicians
 ### [Spanish police arrest thirteen more people, bringing the total now to more than seventy since the November 30th football fan brawl, which resulted in one death, before the Atletico Madrid&ndash;Deportivo La Corua match started in Madrid's Vicente Calderon Stadium. ](/news/2014/12/18/spanish-police-arrest-thirteen-more-people-bringing-the-total-now-to-more-than-seventy-since-the-november-30th-football-fan-brawl-which-re.md)
-_Context: football, Deportivo La Corua, Vicente Calderon Stadium, Atletico Madrid, Spanish politicians_
+_Context: Spanish politicians, Deportivo La Corua, Atletico Madrid, football, Vicente Calderon Stadium_

 ## [Previous Day...](/news/2014/12/17/index.md)